JONNY-ME/AIBot-telegram/README.md

 # AIBot-telegram
 A python telegram bot used to do some AI stuffs.

+- Clone the file to your local directory
+- Do pip install -r requirements.txt
-Add you API key to the file named constants.py and then you can run the bot.
+- Add you API key to the file named constants.py
+- run the main.py file